 Welcome emails also enable businesses to make informed decisions that go a long way in boosting customer loyalty.
 Marketers can use these emails to collect useful data on leads.
-After that, they use that information to precisely target their customers.
-And by providing them with a better experience, customers become more inclined to stay.
+After that, they can use that information to precisely target their customers.
+And by providing them with a better experience, customers are more inclined to stay.

-How to write a welcome email
+How to Write a Welcome Email

 Here are useful tips for writing welcome emails:

 - Introduce the business.
 Marketers should use welcome emails to share more information about their business.
-It is necessary to include an easy-to-spot sender name in the email as well.
+It is necessary to include an easy-to-spot sender name in the email, as well.

 - Give thanks.
 A marketer should write a “thank you” to show that they appreciate customers’ decision to subscribe to their messages.
 An image, suitable GIF, or a single line of text can achieve this.